dhis2/dhis2.github.io/_posts/2019-06-21-managing-multiple-repositories.md

 - FreeBSD: `pkg install myrepos`
 - Homebrew: `brew install mr`

-## Find-up logic out of the box
+## Recursive commands

-If a command, for example `mr nuke`, is run in e.g.
+If a command, for example `mr update`, is run in e.g.
 `~/dev/dhis2/apps/usage-analytics`, then `mr` only runs it on that repository.

 If it is run in the parent, e.g.
-`~/dev/dhis2/apps`, then it only runs the `nuke` command in all children of that directory.
-In this case, it would run `nuke` in all the app repositories.
+`~/dev/dhis2/apps`, then it only runs the `update` command in all children of that directory.
+In this case, it would run `update` in all the app repositories.

 If the command is run on a higher level, e.g. in `~/dev/dhis2` then the command applies to all registered repositories in `dhis2/`.

-Through this simple hierarchical structure, it is possible to manage all of your repositories using a single configuration file, both personal and work related, simply by running your commands in the relevant directory.
+Through this hierarchical structure, it is possible to manage all of your repositories using a single configuration file, both personal and work related, simply by running your commands in the relevant directory.

 ## Standard operations